 We collect the minimum amount of information about you that is commensurate with providing you with a satisfactory service.
 This Policy indicates the type of processes that may result in data being collected about you.
 Your use of this website gives us the right to collect that information.

 We may collect any or all of the information that you give us depending on the type of transaction you enter into, including your name, address, telephone number or email address.
 Other information that may be needed to process a request may also be collected as indicated on the website.
+Personal information will not be shared with any third party.

 If you visit our site to read or download information, we may collect and store the following non-personally identifying information about you: the name of the domain from which you access the Internet; the date and time you access our site; which pages you visit; and the Internet address of the web site from which you may have linked directly to our site.